Warranty Duration = Years / 1000 Miles

 The best warranty by this comparison depends on usage.
 For long term owners concerned about expensive engine repairs; Hyundai, Kia, or Mitsubishi are the best choices.
 For short term owners who want increased resale value; Acura, Infiniti, Lexus and Lincoln are the best options.

-A Basic Factory Warranty does not have a co-pay (called a deductible).
+A Basic Factory Warranty does not have a copay deductible.
 The cost of repairs, including parts and labor, are covered by the automotive manufacturer with zero out-of-pocket expense to the owner.

 Powertrain Factory Warranty deductibles range from $0 to $100 depending on the auto manufacturer.